How to Build Runnable JavaScript Specifications — SitePoint

 findSpecifications function takes a target directory (

-dir), a regular expression that identifies the specification file (
+dir) and a regular expression that identifies the specification file (

 Getting the Contents of Each Specification